 Evaluation of telomeric content in short- and linked-read datasets

 To evaluate the concordance of telomeric reads captured by long- and short-read technologies, we extracted candidate telomeric reads from GIAB Illumina datasets for each subject (Supplemental Table S1) with Telomerecat (Farmery et al., 2018), and mapped the short reads back onto the candidate long reads from the same subject’s dataset with minimap2, allowing all secondary mappings.
 Then, we calculated the fractions of each long read that were supported by the short reads that aligned to them.
-To evaluate sequence motifs in independent samples collected from human subjects (as opposed to reference cell lines), we generated four whole-genome Illumina datasets (mean coverage ∼104x) and three linked-read 10X datasets (mean coverage ∼28x) for one individual at different timepoints, and one additional linked-read 10X dataset (coverage ∼47x) for another individual.
+To evaluate sequence motifs in independent samples collected from human subjects (as opposed to reference cell lines), we analyzed four whole-genome Illumina datasets (mean coverage ∼104x) and three linked-read 10X datasets (mean coverage ∼28x) for one individual at different timepoints, and one additional linked-read 10X dataset (coverage ∼47x) for another individual.
 These data were originally obtained from astronaut subjects for an unrelated space biology experiment, and the blood samples were collected from the subjects as described in Garrett-Bakelman et al., 2019.
 For each sample, 1.2ng of sorted immune cell input was aliquoted for TruSeq PCR-free WGS (short read) and standard Chromium 10X whole genome (linked-read) preparation respectively, and sequenced across one S4 flow cell on an Illumina NovaSeq 6000.
 From these datasets, candidate telomeric short reads were selected using Telomerecat (Farmery et al., 2018).

 Identification of repeat content